 The measured data from March to July 2013 was used to undertake the ST module calibration.
-Simulated ambient TSS concentration was calibrated to continuous recordings of near-bed turbidity converted to TSS using the site specific NTU-TSS relationship shown in Figure 3.4mm.
+Simulated ambient TSS concentration was calibrated to continuous recordings of near-bed turbidity converted to TSS using the site specific NTU-TSS relationship shown on Figure B3-47.
 This relationship is based on the laboratory analysis for TSS in 84 water samples collected with synchronised turbidity (NTU) measurements over numerous campaigns in 2011 and 2013 (including both dredging and non-dredging periods).
-The derivation of this relationship is further described in Appendix D3, Climatic and Coastal Oceanographic Data Collection Report.
+The derivation of this relationship is further described in Appendix AG (Numerical Modelling Report).

-Comparisons between predicted TSS from the calibrated model and TSS derived from continuous nephelometer recording at two sites are shown in Figure B3.4.11.6c.
-Site 2 (Alternative DMPA in Figure B3.3.2.7a) is located in around 10m water depth and is characterised by episodic re-suspension events associated with wind driven elevated current/ wave conditions.
+Comparisons between predicted TSS from the calibrated model and TSS derived from continuous nephelometer recording at two sites are shown on Figure B3-48.
+Site 2 (an alternative inshore DMPA site investigated as part of the previous EIS on Figure B3-3) is located in around 10 m water depth and is characterised by episodic re-suspension events associated with wind driven elevated current/ wave conditions.
 The model is seen to reproduce both the timing and magnitude of the water column TSS at this site.
 The instrument adjacent to Beacon C11 was located further inshore in around 4m water depth and is seen to have a more regular tidally driven signal of elevated TSS, much of which has been advected from the nearby inlet and mudflats.
 The model under predicts the TSS signal at this site, some of which can be attributed to the influence of biological sources of turbidity (e.g. algae and detritus) which are present in the data but not simulated by the model.
 Generally, ambient TSS concentration prediction throughout the calibration period is considered adequate, particularly at offshore locations.

 The mass of sediment which settled in the dredged channel during the calibration period was used to derive an annual siltation depth.
-As a validation of the sediment transport model performance this estimate was compared with the measured sedimentation provided by Ports North and presented in Figure B3.4.11.6d.
+As a validation of the sediment transport model performance this estimate was compared with the measured sedimentation provided by Ports North and presented on Figure B3-49.
 The measured localised peaks in siltation close to Beacon C11 and C18 are represented by the model.
-The derived annual siltation volume of approximately 480,000m3 (from Berth 1 to Beacon C1) is larger than the long-term average (for years 1990-2010) provided by Ports North however less than the maximum (approximately 760,000m3) for the reported period.
+The derived annual siltation volume of approximately 480 000 m3 (from Berth 1 to Beacon C1) is larger than the long-term average (for years 1990-2010) provided by Ports North however less than the maximum (approximately 760 000 m3) for the reported period.
 The predicted siltation rates and total volume are therefore considered to be towards the upper end of the historical limit.
 It should be noted that when undertaking impact assessments the predictive model is used to determine relative changes compared with the modelled baseline conditions, for instance to determine a percentage change in channel siltation.
 Some bias in the baseline predictions (within reasonable limits) should not undermine the ability of the model to determine the relative impacts of the proposed development.

-The model net sediment transport predictions for the period 04/03/2013 to 17/06/2013 are shown in Figure B3.4.11.6e.
+The model net sediment transport predictions for the period 04/03/2013 to 17/06/2013 are shown on Figure B3-50.
 This period is considered to be reasonably representative of long-term prevailing conditions and includes equal sampling of spring-neap cycle periods; however it is noted to not include either a significant tropical cyclone or flood event.
-The current DMPA remains within the active marine sediment transport zone, which is consistent with the measurements of occasional episodic re-suspension events at this location (Figure B3.4.11.6a); however it is located well offshore of the depth of peak transport capacity, which is predicted to occur around Cape Grafton to depths approximately -8m AHD.
+The current maintenance DMPA remains within the active marine sediment transport zone, which is consistent with the measurements of occasional episodic re-suspension events at this location (Figure B3-46); however it is located well offshore of the depth of peak transport capacity, which is predicted to occur around Cape Grafton to depths approximately -8 m AHD.